mmoralesrojo/santex-challenge/README.md

 # Santex Serverless Home Challenge

-First of all, thanks a lot for the opportunity your time to review my code of the Serverless Home Challenge.
+First of all, thanks a lot for the opportunity and your time to review my code of the Serverless Home Challenge.

 ## Installation